-Very similar to what you will read below with la Trippa, la Coda is literally the tail of the cow.
-Something you have probably eaten before without knowing it.
-The fact is, its beef and its really good beef.
-You won’t cook it on the grill but it goes really well in a stew.
-That is what Romans do.
+Very similar to what you’ll see in la Trippa below, la Coda is literally the tail of the cow.
+You’ve probably eaten it before without knowing it.
+The fact is, it’s beef and it’s really good beef.

-La Coda is a stew like dish made with hearty vegetables in a red sugo (sauce – you gotta learn) and is delicious.
-If I see it on a menu I will order it.
+You wouldn’t cook it on the grill, but it goes really well in a stew.
+That’s what Romans do.
+La Coda is a stew-like dish made with hearty vegetables in a red sugo (sauce) and is delicious.
+If I see it on a menu, I’ll order it.

-Where to eat the best Coda alla Vaccinara in Rome:
+Where to get the best Coda alla Vaccinara: Trattoria Da Teo

 11. Trippa alla Romana

 Like any culture, Italy was once extremely poor.
-When people are poor they need to make choices.
-Choices like, “Do we save some T-bone steaks for ourselves or sell them all and eat the cows third stomach?”
-In Rome, they choose the later.
+When people are poor they need to make choices like, “Do we save some T-bone steaks for ourselves or sell them all and eat the cow’s third stomach?”
+In Rome, they chose the latter.

-I have not done this myself, but I imagine when you are butchering a cow and you cut out the high quality cuts and put them aside for sale you are not looking at the stomach overwhelmed with joy.
+I’ve not done this myself, but I imagine when you’re butchering a cow and setting aside the high-quality cuts for sale, you don’t look at the stomach overwhelmed with joy.
 That said, they made it taste very good.
-When you eat Trippa alla Romana it looks like you are eating a pasta dish and it is prepared quite similarly.
+When you eat Trippa alla Romana it looks like you’re eating a pasta dish and it is prepared quite similarly.

-The cows stomach is sliced into strips that look like thick pasta and it is served in a sauce doctored up with guanciale, onion, garlic, mint, carrots, celery and a few other ingredients.
-A normal Italian soffritto that turns into a ragù but instead of adding ground beef and pork you add cows stomach which somehow serves as the meat and the pasta.
-It is pretty good and packed with protein.
-In the states body builders drink protein shakes after working out – in Italy they eat Trippa alla Romana.
+The cow’s stomach is sliced into strips that look like thick pasta and served in a sauce made of guanciale (pork cheek), onion, garlic, mint, carrots, celery, and a few other ingredients.
+A normal Italian soffritto that turns into a ragù but instead of adding ground beef and pork you add cow’s stomach, which somehow serves as the meat and the pasta.
+It’s pretty good and packed with protein.
+In the States, body builders drink protein shakes after working out.
+In Italy, they eat Trippa alla Romana.